 - Kikubaaqudgha - Provides significant torment resistance, negates most death curses and provides access to useful Necromancy spells.

 - The Shining One - Provides rN+++, a weapon of holy wrath, powerful holy burst attacks, HP and MP recovery on each kill, with summonable angelic warriors.

 - Zin - Provides immunity to stat loss, temporary invulnerability, though Zin prevents use of Tree Form, Statue Form, or Necromutation.

 - Ru - Provides tremendous area-of-effect damage through Apocalypse, but watch out for the draining.

 - Makhleb - Provides very significant HP recovery on kill.

-In 0.15, the Tomb received a new layout of the courtyard in Tomb:1, as well as more non-mummy monsters.
+- In 0.15, the Tomb received a new layout of the courtyard in Tomb:1, as well as more non-mummy monsters.
 Also, the entrance to Tomb always appears on the last floor of the Crypt instead of appearing on Crypt:2 or Crypt:3.

 |The Dungeon • The Temple • The Depths • Realm of Zot|

 |The Lair ( Spider's Nest • Snake Pit • The Swamp • The Shoals • Slime Pits)|